-The college’s police department helped release students from on-campus elevators in six separate incidents this September.
+The college’s police department helped release students from on-campus elevators in six separate incidents this semester.
 Half of those incidents involved elevators in the Paramount residence hall.

 The Paramount residence hall elevators held the most entrapments this year with five total incidents.
 Other residence halls, along with the Ansin and Tufte buildings, had one or two incidents each, according to previous incident journals.